MicrosoftDocs/Virtualization-Documentation/virtualization/community/team-blog/2014/20140206-error-0x80090303-when-enabling-replication.md

 <!--[![Authentication failed](https://msdnshared.blob.core.windows.net/media/TNBlogsFS/prod.evol.blogs.technet.com/CommunityServer.Blogs.Components.WeblogFiles/00/00/00/50/45/metablogapi/image_thumb_37A0980C.png)](https://msdnshared.blob.core.windows.net/media/TNBlogsFS/prod.evol.blogs.technet.com/CommunityServer.Blogs.Components.WeblogFiles/00/00/00/50/45/metablogapi/image_3A46C30C.png)-->

-I was getting somewhere, so I ran the “setspn –l” command to list down the currently registered SPNs for the computer and the Hyper-V Replica entry was conspicuously absent.
+I was getting somewhere, so I ran the "setspn –l" command to list down the currently registered SPNs for the computer and the Hyper-V Replica entry was conspicuously absent.

 I restarted the vmms service and when I re-ran the command, I could see the following (set of correct) entries

 <!--[![Correct entries](https://msdnshared.blob.core.windows.net/media/TNBlogsFS/prod.evol.blogs.technet.com/CommunityServer.Blogs.Components.WeblogFiles/00/00/00/50/45/metablogapi/image_thumb_7C746E53.png)](https://msdnshared.blob.core.windows.net/media/TNBlogsFS/prod.evol.blogs.technet.com/CommunityServer.Blogs.Components.WeblogFiles/00/00/00/50/45/metablogapi/image_699AC947.png)-->

 I have seen the SPN registration (b.t.w the following TechNet wiki gives more info on SPN registration <https://social.technet.microsoft.com/wiki/contents/articles/1340.hyper-v-troubleshooting-event-id-14050-vmms.aspx>) failures due to intermittent network blips.
 There are retry semantics to ensure that the SPN registration succeeds but there could be corner cases (like my messed up lab setup) where a manual intervention _may_ be required to make quicker progress.
 I also stumbled upon a SPN wiki article: <https://social.technet.microsoft.com/wiki/contents/articles/717.service-principal-names-spns-setspn-syntax-setspn-exe.aspx> which gives more info on how to manually register the SPN.
-I didn’t require the info today, but it’s a good read nevertheless.
+I didn't require the info today, but it's a good read nevertheless.

 After fixing the replica server, the enable replication call went through as expected.
 Back to work…